dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 ### **Complexity**

-Next-generation algorithms and their underlying hardness assumptions are often more complex than traditional algorithms and as such carry a higher risk of implementation mistakes and revision of parameters compared to traditional algorithms, such as RSA.
+Post-quantum algorithms and their underlying hardness assumptions are often more complex than traditional algorithms and as such carry a higher risk of implementation mistakes and revision of parameters compared to traditional algorithms, such as RSA.
 RSA is a relatively simple algorithm to understand and